iRunFar’s Meghan Hicks and Hannah Green test trail shoes outside of Silverton, Colorado. Photo: iRunFar/Eszter Horanyi

 This guide to the best running shoes for women has been compiled using the expertise and testing experience of the iRunFar team, supplemented by extensive research by author Alli Miles and input from seasoned running shoe experts.

-We began by researching the running shoe market and compiling a list of women’s-specific running shoes, bestsellers, and other top-rated women’s shoes.
+We began by researching the running shoe market and compiling a list of women-specific running shoes, bestsellers, and other top-rated women’s shoes.
 We also combed our internal records of testing feedback from iRunFar’s women’s shoe testers.
-Finally, we polled our friends who run in women’s shoes and inquired with our running peers regarding anecdotal input on women’s running shoes.
+Finally, we polled our friends who run in women’s shoes and inquired with our running peers about their experiences with women’s running shoes.

 With this information, we narrowed down a list of 18 top picks and sent as many as possible to our women’s shoe testers.
 Over several weeks, our team of testers took these shoes to the roads and trails and put dozens (and sometimes hundreds) of miles on each style.

-Afterward, our testers rated each shoe according to overall performance, comfort, responsiveness, durability, and more.
+After putting at least 100 miles on their top picks, our testers rated each shoe according to overall performance, comfort, responsiveness, durability, and more.
 With all this information, we further narrowed our list of the best running shoes for women in this guide.
-We continue to test women’s-specific shoes and update this guide as more high-quality options appear on the market.
+We continue to test women-specific shoes and update this guide as other high-quality options appear on the market.

 Frequently Asked Questions About Running Shoes for Women